Creatide/Sketch_Sync-Text-Layer-Name/README.md

 Update Text Layer Name
 ======================

-Sketch plugin to update Text layer names from their own text values.
-Simple as that.
+Sketch plugin to rename text layers based on their text box values.
+It will automatically update the Text Layer name as the text box values change.

 ### Install
 Copy `Update Text Layer Name.sketchplugin` folder to Sketch plugins folder.

 #### How to Use
-Just select any number of item(s) and run the plugin.
-It goes through all of selected items and renames Text items based their own actual text string value.
-You can choose any number of groups and/or layers and it'll pick only Text items.
+Just select any text layer(s) and run the plugin.
+It goes through all of selected text layers and renames text items based their own text box value.
+You can choose any number of groups and/or layers and it'll pick only text items.

 1. Select layers and/or groups that contains Text elements.
-2. Use shortcut `ctrl` + `alt` + `cmd` + `T` or use `Plugins` menu.
+2. Run the `Update Text Layer Name` from the `Plugins` menu.
-3. Now you text layer names should match with the actual text values.
+3. Now your text layer names should match with the actual text values and will update automatically, until you override the text layer name with a different name.

-#### Shortcuts
-* Update Text Layer Name `ctrl` + `alt` + `cmd` + `T`

 ### About
-I started to get bored to update "Text item layer names" manually.
-I just want to get their name to match actual text string.
+Forked from `Creatide`'s `Sketch_Update-Text-Layer-Name` https://github.com/Creatide/Sketch_Update-Text-Layer-Name plugin.